Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Model

 The laser-powder interaction area is calculated from $x_p$ and $x_l$ considering the effect of superimposition for the $3$ powder jets:

 In the approximation of uniform powder and laser energy distributions within the respective spot areas, $\eta_{int}=A_{int}/A_{p}$ can be taken as the fraction of powder flow which can interact with laser beam, hence which can contribute to the effective melt pool and layer growth.
-This ratio can be calculated from Equations \eqref{eq:powder-area} and \eqref{eq:laser-powder-interact-area}, and it depends on the standoff distance as plotted in Figure \ref{fig:powder-cone-vertical-section}(b).
-Accordingly the theoretical powder catchment efficiency $\eta_{th}$ can be determined analytically as a function of $S$ for every process condition for a specific nozzle geometry.
+This ratio depends on the standoff distance as plotted in Figure \ref{fig:powder-cone-vertical-section}(b) for $c_g=2$.
+Accordingly the theoretical powder catchment efficiency $\eta_{th}$ can be determined analytically as a function of $S$ for every process condition.

-From a different point of view, the theoretical layer height can be calculated form $\eta_{th}$ as a function of standoff distance exploiting Eq. \eqref{eq:eta-h-2}:
+From a different point of view, the theoretical layer height can be calculated from $\eta_{th}$ as a function of standoff distance exploiting Eq. \eqref{eq:eta-h-2}:

 This allows to simulate the standoff distance at layer $n$ as